bip-itteam-internal/architecture-draft/Warehouse/WH - Management System.md

 ## Pending Details

+- [ ] Who are responsible of this system?
 - [ ] Does warehouse itself able to execute dispatch order?
 This might be needed if we have 2 or more warehouses to send goods back and front for organizing or somethings
 - [ ] Would we implement dispatch order? so order from Finance department can be carried immediately from the system?
 - [ ] How does inbound request from other system being placed or processed?